 In the Preface to the first edition of Religion, Kant formulates the same hope in a slightly different, and potentially misleading, fashion.
-Since we are always concerned that our internal moral efforts will in fact bring about good consequences but we are not ourselves in control over those consequences, Kant proposes that we must hope that "the highest good in the world, for whose possibility we must assume a higher, moral, most holy, and omnipotent being who alone can unite the two elements of this good," will unite the ends of duty and what is conditional (i.e., consequences).
+Because we are always concerned that our internal moral efforts will in fact bring about good consequences but we are not ourselves in control over those consequences, Kant proposes that we must hope that "the highest good in the world, for whose possibility we must assume a higher, moral, most holy, and omnipotent being who alone can unite the two elements of this good," (AA VI: 5) will unite the ends of duty with that which is conditional (i.e., consequences).
 This seems to suggest that religious hope is concerned with consequences and not with conditions and capacities.
-However, Kant quickly adds: "What is most important here ... is that this idea rises out of morality [it occurs to us only after we have clarified the conditions and capacities that make us moral beings and only after our internal moral efforts to properly exercise those conditions and capacities] and is not its foundation (emphasis added); that it is an end which to make one's own already presupposes ethical principles."
-How may we view this hope that our internal moral efforts will somehow be united with proper consequences with the hope that our revolution of the heart will be complete and sustaining of our moral efforts?
+However, Kant quickly adds: "What is most important here [...] is that this idea rises out of morality25 and is not its foundation; that it is an end which to make one's own already presupposes ethical principles."
+(AA VI: 5) (emphasis added) How may we view this hope that our internal moral efforts will somehow be united with proper consequences with the hope that our revolution of the heart will be complete and sustaining of our moral efforts?

 The determination of the will for a particular purpose requires that we identify ends.
-The highest that humanity can achieve is the determination of its will in light of laws (either physical in theoretical or moral in practical reason).
-Critical Idealism insists that the determination of the will in light of laws is sufficient for right conduct and that "... the law that contains the formal condition of the use of freedom in general suffices to it."
-Returning to a determination of the will in light of self-legislated moral laws is the moral revolution that accomplishes the retrieval of the Good Will (creative freedom, not the mere liberty of choice) for the purpose of the autonomous (not heteronomous) good moral maxims.
+The highest that humanity can achieve is the determination of its will in light of laws (either physical laws in theoretical or moral laws in practical reason).
+Critical Idealism insists that the determination of the will in light of laws is sufficient for right conduct and that "[...] the law that contains the formal condition of the use of freedom in general suffices to it."
+(AA VI: 4-5) Returning to a determination of the will in light of self-legislated moral laws is the moral revolution that accomplishes the retrieval of the Good Will (creative freedom, not the mere liberty of choice) for the purpose of the autonomous (not heteronomous) good moral maxims.
 This revolution is the concern of religion's hope because it is inscrutable even if ineradicable.
 That Kant acknowledges that we, nonetheless, are concerned with consequences and that we hope that those consequences will affirm the goodness of our moral self-legislation constitutes no substitution of a consequentialist ethic for his deontological ethic.
 Rather, it is acknowledging what Critical Idealism incessantly calls us to recognize: our limits.
 The question what such hopes beyond our limits might contribute to our religious (i.e., moral) lives must wait for a later posting.